 Even if it includes only a few lines, having the subheading makes it super easy for the reviewer to find that info when they are looking for it.
 More importantly, when the reviewer is arguing for your grant in the panel discussions, they won’t have to hunt for that information…they can go right to the subheading!

-- Include the exact wording: “The broader impacts of this research are…”
+- Include the exact wording where it fits: “The broader impacts of this research are…”

-Always include the exact wording so that it is perfectly clear where this information is going to be.
-Seeing this key terminology can also “perk up” the reviewer and cue them to pay attention there in case their attention was flagging
+Where it doesn’t make the wording awkward, include the exact wording so that it is perfectly clear where this information is going to be.
+Seeing this key terminology can also “perk up” the reviewer and cue them to pay attention there in case their attention was flagging.

 - Consider formatting